abridged/collabland-dev/docs/local-development-setup/overview.md

 The bottom boxes in the image are some external dependencies, some of which we will be needed to setup as part of local development environment.

-One will need certain credentials and accesses to setup services like aws-vault, clone github repos etc. So make sure to have those from collab land team before one can start with the next steps.
+You will need certain credentials and accesses to setup services like aws-vault, clone github repos etc. So make sure to have those from collab land team before one can start with the next steps.